-The gas grill at right is set up with a water pan under the meat for indirect cooking and to collect drippings.
+The gas grill above is set up with a water pan under the meat for indirect cooking and to collect drippings.
 The pan is filled with wine, fruit, herbs, onions, and more goodies to make a flavorful stock for gravy (they do not flavor the food above in any way).

 To the left is a small pan with wood chips for smoke.
 It is resting on a hot burner so the chips will smolder.
 Click here for more on how to make the ultimate smoked turkey, even on a gas grill.
 Here's an article on how to set up a gas grill for moist smoke roasting.

 For some foods you do not want a water pan.
 If you are cooking something that finishes quickly, like steaks or chicken parts, the pan has little or no impact, so you can skip it.